mouzong/infra-101/cka-kodekloud/README.md

 Similarly you can add exclation on user and rights in the pod or container level when defining the pod definition.

-Security conteext can be aded both at Pod level or container level depending on the scope of your action.
+Security context can be aded both at Pod level or container level depending on the scope of your action.

+`ps: capabilities are only supported at container level NOT at POD level`

 ```yaml
 apiVersion: v1